tiancy/ARTS/week6.md

 ## Spring boot return html, annotated class is a "Controller", is not "RestController"

+## Do not change property in the object getting, because insert data use getting, maybe it’s not you want

 ## vscode snippets

 Preferences -> User snippets